 Tomorrow marks a whole year since Dougal moved in with me.
 I still remember the first night he stayed fretting whether I had done the right thing or not.
 He was nearly two and having to relocate to live with me.
 It was something I had given so much thought.
 From February – June I wondered if having a dog would be right for me.
 My mum was fine with the idea, encouraged me that it would give me more security in the house, others were not too sure, would it be too much of a commitment?
 Expense? and all round hassle for someone on their own at my age?
 Needless to say in true me style I only listened to the opinions I wanted to and continued to look for a dog to rehome.
 It took forever but I do always believe that you just have to wait it out because if you want to rehome then the right dog will come along and now I couldn’t imagine life without Dougal, we are pretty well suited, like to be busy, horrendously grumpy if we are hungry and tired.

 As a family, we have always had active dogs, German Sheppard, Collie, two labradors, and a lurcher but I had never owned a spaniel.
+We also had to get the best vet software because of them.
 I was worried I had taken on too much with a spaniel but Dougal’s nature suits my lifestyle perfectly, he is so active on walks, he will run for miles without tiring, it doesn’t matter how far we have gone he will still be running, but as soon as we are home he dives into his bed and sleeps for the rest of the day.
 I have managed to teach him to run round fields alongside me as I take rooney for a canter and he obidently lies down and watches as I lunge the horses.

 So whilst this may be so far from my usual blog post I thought I would share some points you should know before buying a dog from my experience, because even with help from family and friends, and looking after previous family dogs, owning Dougal has been a real eye opener.